oracle/weblogic-kubernetes-operator/docs-source/content/faq/cannot-pull-image.md

 The definition of the pod contains a list of container specifications.
 Each container specificiation contains the name (and optionally tag) of the image that should be used to run that container.
-In the example above, there is a container called `c1` which is configured to use the docker image `some.registry.com/owner/domain1:1.0`.
+In the example above, there is a container called `c1` which is configured to use the Docker image `some.registry.com/owner/domain1:1.0`.
 This image name is in the format `registry address / owner / name : tag`, so in this case the registry is `some.registry.com`, then owner is `owner`, the image name is `domain` and the tag is `1.0`.
 Tags are a lot like version numbers, but they are not required